-- 48. Do you currently have access to this help/equipment? - a.
+- 47. What additional help/equipment enables you or would enable you to access and use the internet more easily?
+Free answer - 48.
+Do you currently have access to this help/equipment? - a.
 Yes - b.
-No \rightarrow Q50 - 49.
+No → Q50 - 49.
 How did you get access to that help/equipment that you currently use? - a.
 Paid for myself - b.
 Paid for by my family and/or friends - c.
 Through my District Health Board or Ministry of Health - d.
 Through a specialist support organisation related to my disability (e.g. Blind Foundation, Deaf Aotearoa) - e.
 Through a local community support organisation unrelated to my disability my difficult but that I have personal contact with. - f.
 Through your employer/workplace - g.
 Through another support organisation not covered by 4 or 5 (please specify). - h.
 Other (please specify) - 50.
 Using a scale of 1 to 5 where "1" means it has improved it and "5" means it has made it a lot worse, has using the internet (with or without the aid of additional equipment) changed your quality of life and/or social interaction?
 Remember that you can choose any number between 1 and 5.